launchscout/live_state/README.md

 # LiveState

-This the elixir library for building servers for LiveState applications.
+This is the Elixir library for building servers for LiveState applications.

 ## What is LiveState?

-The goal of LiveState is to make building highly interactive web applications easier to build.
-Currently in most such applications clients send requests and receive responses from and to a server API.
+The goal of LiveState is to make highly interactive web applications easier to build.
+Currently, in most such applications, clients send requests and receive responses from and to a server API.
 This essentially results in two applications, with state being managed in both in an ad hoc way.

 LiveState uses a different approach.
 Clients dispatch events, which are sent to the server to be handled, and receive updates from the server any time application state changes.
 This allows state to have a single source of truth, and greatly reduces client code complexity.
-It also works equally well for applications where updates to state can occur indepently from a user initiated client side event (think "real time" applications such as chat, etc).
+It also works equally well for applications where updates to state can occur independently from a user initiated, client side event (think "real time" applications such as chat, etc).

 ## How is LiveState different from LiveView?

 LiveState shares similar goals to LiveView, but takes a different approach which allows for building different kinds of applications.
-LiveView allows the user to write all of the application code, both server logic and view presentation logic, in Elixir, and manages the web client side of the application entirely.
-LiveState event handlers are written in Elixir and quite similar to LiveView event handlers, but LiveState relies on client code to render state and dispatch events.
+LiveView allows the user to write all of the application code, both server logic and view presentation logic, in Elixir, and entirely manages the web client side of the application.
+LiveState event handlers are written in Elixir and are quite similar to LiveView event handlers, but LiveState relies on client code to render state and dispatch events.
 This trade-off keeps client side code simple, but allows LiveState to be used to build applications that are not as good of a fit for LiveView.

 ## Installation